rvennam/istio-roks-101/workshop/exercise-1/README.md

     oc get node
     ```

-2. View services, deployments, and pods.
+2. View projects

     ```bash
-    oc get svc,deploy,po --all-namespaces
-    ```

-3. View projects

-    ```bash
     oc get projects
     ```

-You've completed the getting started!
+You've completed the getting started section!
 Let's recap -- in this section, you:

 * Got an OpenShift cluster and accessed its Web Console.
 * Connected your local CLI to a running OpenShift cluster on IBM Cloud